A differential-geometric analysis of the Bergman representative map: Bochner's normal coordinates and connection

-on some neighborhood of $0$, where $f$ is holmorphic in $\zeta$ and $g$ is the sum of all monomials which are not holomorphic in $\zeta$.
+on some neighborhood of $0$, where $f$ is holomorphic in $\zeta$ and $g$ is the sum of all monomials in the power series expansion of $\text{exp}_p(\zeta,\overline{\zeta})$ which are not holomorphic in $\zeta$.
 Then {\it the holomorphic part} of the exponential map at $p$ is defined to be